RedisBloom/redisbloom-py/README.md

-# rebloom-py
+# redisbloom-py
-Python client for Rebloom
+Python client for Redisbloom